My Unusual View of Apple

 If you have been around technology very long, you know that software comes and goes, files become incompatible, and yet the paper record somehow survives and with bits and pieces of our culture that might never make it to a CD-ROM or DVD.
 The small town newspaper turns out to be an invaluable look at us as a people.

-Today it is easy to drown in a sea of digital images.
+Today it is easy to drown in a sea of digital images which often disappear when your phone dies.
 Yet if the images have no story they will eventually meet the fate of all pictures without names.
-I hope my posts provide context for some images that are important to and my family.
+I hope my posts provide context for some images that are important to me and my family.
 Yet the challenge is making sure that the images and text survive the inevitable disappearance of both Typepad and me.
-It's likely the only real way to be sure that they make it for the next generation is to print them.
-Perhaps if I can print my posts, they will become my own personal newspaper.
-At least I rarely have trouble agreeing with the editor.
+It's likely the only real way to be sure that they make it for the next generation is to print them which is why I have written a few books.
+As some of the thoughts in these posts make it into the thoughts I put into print, they will become my own personal newspaper and record of our lives.
+At least when i write my own history, I rarely have trouble agreeing with the editor unless it is my wife checking for commas and correct spelling.

 RJ would be pleased.